My Bullet Journal Method

 - Expenses tracker, in which I list the expenses I make per day.
 I transfer this data to a spreadsheet in my computer, where the calculation takes place.
 This tracker serves as a reminder to be mindful of expenses, as well as a backup, in case something corrupts the spreadsheet.

-- I also write a Monthly Review at the end of each month, which I don’t place on the spread, but on the page after the last the Daily Log of the month.
+I also write a Monthly Review at the end of each month, which I don’t place on the spread, but on the page after the last the Daily Log of the month.
 Here I try to talk about what happened to FORM (Friends and Family, Occupation, Recreation, Motivation) during the month.
-This is not a strict format, though.
+This is not a strict format, though.go to top ⤒

 Bujo’s bulk comprises Daily Logs.
-This is where it’s at for me.
+This is the main feature.

-As the day goes on, I update the log, adding and/or subtracting bullets.
+As the day goes on, I update the log, adding and/or crossing out bullets.

 Below is the format I currently use: